A Mind Map of Core Machine Learning Concepts

 Figure 2.
 Supervised Learning

-Linear Regression and Polynomial Regression are techniques used to predict continuous values.
-For example, real estate companies can use Linear Regression to forecast house prices based on size, location, and amenities.
+Linear Regression and Polynomial Regression are used to predict continuous values.

 Unsupervised Learning: Discovering Hidden Patterns